Ritam-Guha/Py_FS/README.md

 ## Installation

+Please install the required utilities for the package by running this piece of code:

+    pip3 install -r requirements.txt

 The package is publicly avaliable at *PYPI: Python Package Index*.
 Anybody willing to use the package can install it by simply running:

     pip3 install Py_FS

-Please install the requirements for the package by running this piece of code before using:

-    pip3 install -r requirements.txt

 ## Structure